+Arizona is the latest state to enact benefit corporation legislation.
 Arizona recently passed benefit corporation legislation (SB 1238).
-Arizona joins fifteen other jurisdictions including California, New York and the District of Columbia that have already passed legislation.
+Arizona joins fifteen other jurisdictions including California, New York, and the District of Columbia that have already passed legislation.
 While the new law is not effective until December 31, 2014, the Arizona benefit corporation offers social entrepreneurs an important new option to consider when forming a new venture.

-Business Judgment Rule.
-Individual board members are protected from liability by a legal concept known as the “business judgment rule.”
+Individual board members are protected from liability by a legal concept known as the business judgment rule.
 The business judgment rule essentially protects boards from personal liability for the consequences of their decisions so long as their decisions are made in compliance with their fiduciary duties of loyalty, good faith, and due care.

 As time progressed, courts have expanded the business judgment rule to give corporate boards broader flexibility to engage in socially beneficial behavior so long as there is a reasonable argument that doing so advances corporate interests.
 Even so, there is always the looming possibility that shareholders will sue corporate boards for a breach of their fiduciary duty when their decisions fail to maximize corporate profits.

-Benefit Corporations.
 Enter benefit corporations.
 Corporations wanting to pursue a social or environmental mission in addition to profits can now gain protection from breach of fiduciary duty claims for pursuing public benefit to the detriment of profit.
-In addition, mission driven investors now have a mechanism to hold directors accountable for the specific public benefits the company was formed to pursue.
+In addition, mission-driven investors now have a mechanism to hold directors accountable for the specific public benefits the company was formed to pursue.

 - providing low-income or underserved individuals or communities with beneficial products or services;